-Expenses Investment returns are net of the investment expenses; and, administrative expenses related to operation of the health plan are included in the premium costs.
+Expenses Investment returns are net of the investment expenses; and, administrative expenses related to operation of the health plan

-This schedule is presented to illustrate the requirement to share information for ten years.
+(b) This schedule is presented to illustrate the requirement to share information for ten years.
 However, until a full ten year trend is compiled, only available information is shown.
 All information is on a measurement year basis.